Deeparkrish/employee-tracker/README.md

   * Each input is  validated and sent as SQL query to the database.
   * The application is exited  when the user chooses Exit option.
   * The application has #CRUD functionality.

+  ##  Enhancements
+  * In future, The functions involving adding , deleting ,updating and  reading the tables will be grouped in separate .js files as modules and will be  exported server.js.

   ## Pseudocode
   ![Webpage](https://github.com/Deeparkrish/Team-Profile-Generator/blob/main/src/img/flow-chart.jpeg)